williamashir0/serpranking/README.md

 Redeeming your SE Ranking coupon is simple and takes just a few clicks:

-1. Visit SE Ranking’s official website
+Step 1: Visit SE Ranking’s official website

-2. Click “Pricing” and choose your preferred plan
+Step 2: Click “Pricing” and choose your preferred plan

-3. Select your billing cycle (monthly or annually)
+Step 3: Select your billing cycle (monthly or annually)

-4. On the checkout page, locate the “Coupon Code” field
+Step 4: On the checkout page, locate the “Coupon Code” field

-5. Enter your promo code and click “Apply”
+Step 5: Enter your promo code and click “Apply”

-6. Complete your purchase and start optimizing your SEO!
+Step 6: Complete your purchase and start optimizing your SEO!

-The SE Ranking discount will be reflected immediately in your total amount on billing page.
+The SE Ranking discount will be reflected immediately in your total amount on the billing page.

-## Latest SE Ranking Coupons For 2025
+## Latest SE Ranking Coupon Codes For 2025

 Here are the latest and most valuable [SE Ranking discount codes](https://serprankingcoupon.com/) you can use right now: